Review unit provided by Minisopuru

 |2x USB 3.2 gen 2

-If you want dual HDMI display support, get Minisopuru DS801-CC (only compatible with Macbook).
+If you want dual HDMI display support, get Minisopuru DS801-CC.
+The connector will use two USB-C ports on the Macbook.

 - Micro SD card